A War of 1812 veteran saw the Battle of Gettysburg from his porch, then joined it

 war of 1812 veteran

-These days it’s hard to think of a veteran who could have served from WWII, Korea, and Vietnam.
+These days, it’s hard to think of a veteran who could have served in World War II, the Korean War, and the Vietnam War.
 It’s happened, of course.
 But imagine a veteran of the War of 1812 and the Mexican War fighting in the Civil War.
-That’s a span of more than 60 years — much longer than the 24 years that separated the beginning of WWII and the Vietnam War.
-Then again, during the 20th century, pivotal battles weren’t literally in our front yard.
+That’s a span of more than 60 years, significantly longer than the 24 years that separated the beginning of World War II and the Vietnam War.
+But pivotal battles weren’t literally in our front yard in the 20th century.

-An average 69-year-old might be happy to ride out his golden years from a rocking chair.
+An average 69-year-old might be happy to ride out his golden years from a rocking chair, but not John Burns.

-See, Burns already lived twice as long as the average American of the time and was ready to do more for his country.
-But Gettysburg was much further north than the Confederates could ever attack – or so he thought.
+He was already considered “eccentric” by the rest of the town (that’s what happens when you’re fighting wars for longer than most people at the time spent in school), and he had already lived twice as long as the average American of the time.
+He was still ready to do more for his country, but Gettysburg was much further north than the Confederates could ever attack.

-When Confederate Gen. Jubal Early captured the town, Burns was the constable and was jailed for trying to interfere with Confederate military operations.
+When Confederate Gen. Jubal Early captured the town in 1863, Burns was the constable, a local authority, and was jailed for trying to interfere with Confederate military operations.
 When the Confederates were pushed out of Gettysburg by the Union, Burns began arresting Confederate stragglers for treason.

-His contributions to the Union didn’t end there.
+His contributions to the Union war effort didn’t end there.

 On the morning of July 1, 1863, Burns watched as the Battle of Gettysburg began to unfold near his home.
 Like a true American hero, he picked up his rifle – a flintlock musket, which required the use of a powder horn – and calmly walked over to the battle to see how he could help.